If you’re ready to get started with Pinterest, there are a few straightforward steps you’ll need to complete:

 Claim your business website on Pinterest.
 This step consists of verifying that you own a specific domain, and it requires you to upload an HTML file to your website.

-Set up your boards.
+Create your boards.
 Take a look at the profiles of brands similar to yours to find “pin-spiration”.
 This can help you determine which boards you’ll create and post pins to.

 And finally, three: